 That makes managing your cholesterol a key strategy to prevent dementia and Alzheimer's disease.
 A heart-healthy diet, exercise, not smoking, and taking your cholesterol-lowering medication as prescribed will help lower your LDL cholesterol and boost your HDL.
 The lower your LDL cholesterol, and the higher your HDL (that's the good-guy kind that helps remove plaque from your arteries), the better your chances of dodging dementia and Alzheimer's disease.

-- Q What is a low cholesterol diet?
+- Q What is acid lipase disease?